iced-rs/rfcs/text/0006-theming.md

 }
 ```

 As you can see, the new `Theme` associated type ties everything up together in a type-safe way.
-If we were to change our `Theme` to a different type, our `view` code would stop compiling unless the new type supported the same button variants.
+If we were to change our `Theme` to a different type, our `view` code would stop compiling unless the new type supported the same button styles.

 ### Built-in themes